nickrusso42518/vpnm/README.md

 This playbook comes with three test phases, executed in sequence:
 1. __Linting__: Perform YAML and Python linting, as well as Python static code analysis first.
 Immediately fail if linting fails to prevent executing insecure or syntactically incorrect code.
+Uses the `pylint` package.
+2. __Formatting__: Ensure Python files are formatted in a simple, consistent way using the `black` package.
-2. __Unit tests__: Perform regression testing on custom Python filters with mock inputs.
+3. __Unit tests__: Perform regression testing on custom Python filters with mock inputs.
 Immediately fail if unit tests fail to prevent playbook issues.
-3. __Integration tests__: These tests the entire system minus the actual login to a network device.
+4. __Integration tests__: These tests the entire system minus the actual login to a network device.
 All actions requiring network device interaction are tagged with `do_ssh` which is skipped when these tests are run.
 Mock inputs are supplied as variables when the playbook is invoked through the